kianso7414/Final-Exam-Grade-Prediction-Analysis/README.md

 # Final-Exam-Grade-Prediction-Analysis
 This is a self-learning project using test score data to predict student's final exam grade.

-The data is provided by HKUST, course PHYS 1112 for information containing final exam's 'scaled_score', the 'Topic' scores from test1/test2 and 563 'question' score.
+The data is provided by HKUST, information contains final exam's 'scaled_score', the 'Topic' scores from test1/test2 and 563 'question' score.
 All analysis is done to enhance the accuracy for predicting student's final exam grade.

 The machine learning model is built using logistic regression using only 2500 data points, with only 'Topics' features introduced, with hyperparameter tuned by using Flaml AutoML and EvalML.